|Earliest European graves in Mogul style,Agra returnoftheprodigal.wordpress.com|

 The paths of glory lead but to the grave.
 The paths of glory lead but to the grave".

-The Indian Tourism department should make wider publicity about this historical site and takes steps to preserve it for our future generation.
-The heroes of by-gone years whose mortal remains lie buried in the graves, are now forgotten poor souls and their places of eternal sleep - tombs need to be preserved and taken care of.
+The Indian Tourism department should make wider publicity about this historical site and take steps to preserve it for our future generation.
+The heroes of by-gone years whose mortal remains lie buried in the graves, are now forgotten poor souls and their places of eternal sleep - tombs need to be preserved and taken care of for the posterity.